 The Department of Education has created a webpage with the latest information in relation to COVID-19 and its impact on education services.
 It also has a page providing a list of resources to assist children with learning during the period of school closures due to COVID-19.

-The Education Authority has also created a COVID-19 webpage providing updates on measures introduced regarding the delivery of education and associated support services in Northern Ireland.
+The Education Authority is providing lots of COVID-19 guidance from its homepage.
 It has also published information for key workers to assist them in finding a school in a suitable location, if their usual school is not open.
 Key workers can complete a placement request form if their school is not open and EA officers will process requests and respond as soon as possible.

 The Council for Catholic Maintained Schools has put together a number of resources and statements on its website.

 Employers For Childcare operates the Family Benefits Advice Service which provides free, impartial and confidential advice on childcare issues, including the financial support available and helping key workers identify suitable childcare.
 They can be contacted on 0800 028 3008 or on email [email protected].

 The Children and Young People’s Strategic Partnership has created a resource pack to help families with ‘structure, learning and fun’ in their daily routine during this difficult time.

 The National Autistic Society has created an advice page for parents of children with Autism, with tips and strategies for coping during the COVID-19 pandemic.

 The Department of Health has provided a bespoke home childcare scheme in operation for the duration of the COVID-19 pandemic, including details for parents who are key workers and require the services of an approved home childcarer.

 Both the Ulster University and Queen’s University have developed dedicated COVID-19 webpages on their websites to provide information to students, staff and potential applicants.
 The information on these webpages is being updated on a regular basis.